-We are doing this study on behalf of the State of Rhode Island to help the state evaluate the health insurance coverage and health insurance needs of Rhode Island residents.
+We are doing this survey on behalf of the State of Rhode Island to help the state evaluate the health coverage and related needs of Rhode Island residents.

 Your participation in this study is very important.
-We need to know more about health insurance coverage in Rhode Island to better guide state policy and programs.
-Will you help us by doing this study?
+We need to know more about health coverage in Rhode Island to better guide state policy and programs.
+Will you help us by participating in this survey?

+STUDY LENGTH

-STUDY LENGTH The study will take about 15 to 20 minutes, depending on the size of your household.
-Will you help us by doing this study?
+The survey will take about 20 to 30 minutes, depending on the size of your household.
+Will you help us by participating in this survey?